CPBPG/TorchNISE/README.md

 - Make the code more readable by splitting long functions into smaller ones and reduce the number of inputs.

-- Migrate remaining NumPy based functions to PyTorch
+- Migrate remaining NumPy based functions to PyTorch (0.2.0 noise generation has been migrated to PyTorch)

+## Completed

+- Optimize memory usage: right now too many intermediate results are kept in memory unnecessarily.
+Now tensors can be kept on disk by using h5py